 Dr Richard Sloan

-We aim to identify and characterise host encoded antiviral factors that inhibit HIV and other retroviruses.
+My laboratory aims to identify and characterise host encoded antiviral factors that inhibit HIV and other retroviruses.

 My primary teaching responsibility is in the areas of immunology and infectious disease for Biomedical Sciences undergraduate students at the Zhejiang University and Edinburgh University joint institute (ZJU-UoE Institute) in Haining, China.